Password Strength: Audit Your Accounts Today

 4. Where the user is.
 A device often sends messages to confirm the location from which it has been logged in.

 5. What the user does.
-This could be a gesture or patterns the user needs to complete to unlock a device or account.
+This could be a gesture or pattern the user needs to complete to unlock a device or account.

 Overall, we recommend a thorough audit of your business’s passwords in order to either achieve compliance or to implement best practices for your organization.